 But is it actually true?
-Did men really take women as objects when they pleased to?
-Or was there a more equal relationship between the male and females?
+Did men really use women as objects when they pleased to?
+Or was there a more equal relationship between the males and females?

-This subject is not an easy one, since there has been many speculations on both sides.
+This subject is not an easy one, since there have been many speculations on both sides.
 The science seems to lack absolute empirical evidence on the matter.

 Theories about why men DID rape women on a regular basis:

 - in early civilization and in tribalistic eras this was a regular occurrence.

 - look at poor countries, rape often occurs there.

 Theories about why men did NOT rape women on a regular basis:

 - People are social creatures who live together in a group.
 It is to the disadvantage of that social group if women are abused.
 It will create disharmony and unrest.
 Before there was personal possession and money, women often had the say about whom they chose (thus which men were liked and disliked).
 They selected men who were good for others, helped out, and were an asset to the group.
 This made it very unlikely that men would rape women.
 The female selected the beneficial behavior for her and her child.